AleX77NP/Periodic-snapshot-table-design/README.md

 We also need `WHERE NOT EXISTS` clause in our query to make sure no duplicates are inserted (We check if there exists Fact Row with same Customer_Key & Week_Key combination).
 (You can run pipeline multiple times and see that same data will not be inserted).

+Of course, we need to use `COALESCE` since data in STAGING table will be NULL if user was not present/active during the past week.

 ## DAG
 - Pipeline can be run from Airflow as a DAG using SparkSubmitOperator.